NewcastleComputingScience/csc8110/README.md

 A comparison of each technology may be found at [Azure Queues and Service Bus Queues - Compared and Contrasted](http://msdn.microsoft.com/en-us/library/azure/hh767287.aspx).

+Once you have made a decicision on which queue approach to use, please follow the appropriate tutorials for the technology of your choice.

 For Azure Queue storage, use Practical Three:

 [Practical Three - How to use Queue Storage from Java](PracticalThree.md)